kaicoh/dynamo-stream/README.md

 ### Environment variables

-The environment variables this app can recognizes are the followings.
+The environment variables this app can recognize are the followings.

 | name | value |
 ----|----